 - Doctoral degree in clinical psychology from a CPA accredited doctoral programme and completion of a CPA accredited internship / residency.

 - Registration as a C. Psych. by the Psychological Association of MB (supervision will be provided for individuals at the C. Psych.
 Candidate level until they are fully registered).

 - Excellent inter-professional teamwork and communications skills.

 - Education and experience with psychological consultation, psychological assessment and brief treatment of common psychological disorders.

 - Experience with addictions, behavioural management of chronic health conditions and complex trauma would be an asset.

 - Training, experience and interest in Aboriginal health issues would be an asset.

-This position is subject to a Criminal Record Check and a Adult Abuse Registry Check.
+This position is subject to a Criminal Record Check, including Vulnerable Sector Search, and a Adult Abuse Registry Check.
 The successful candidate will be responsible for any service charges incurred.

 Interviewed candidates may be called upon to participate in a skills assessment and/or to provide evidence of educational achievements.

 Any application/resume received after the deadline closing date will be marked late and not included in the competition.